Notes from the Field: Ratri Istania, “Ethnic Power Dynamics and Regional Proliferation - Unpacking Conflict Triggers in Indonesia's Decentralization”

 Meet Eko Widianto, an AIFIS-Luce Fellow Researcher at the Center of Southeast Asian Studies, University of Wisconsin-Madison.
 His research delves into the history of teaching Indonesian in the United States from the 1940s to the present day.
 From June - July 2024 he was immersed in field research, primarily conducting oral history interviews at the Southeast Asian Studies Summer Institute, UW-Madison.
 Eko also explored numerous archives including the UW-Madison Memorial Library and the Olin Library at Cornell University.
 His work sheds new light on the educational and cultural intersections between Indonesia and the United States.

-Check out this interview with Toenggoel P. Siagian, focusing on the history of teaching Indonesian in the United States!
-Conducted by Eko Widianto
+Check out this interview conducted by Eko Widianto in conversation with Toenggoel P. Siagian, focusing on the history of teaching Indonesian in the United States!

 Benny Bascara: “An Ecological View of Religion among the Bajo Community of Central Sulawesi” (Presented in Indonesian)